leejoonli/code-every-day/log.md

 ## Thoughts

 Able to select a three card spread and map them out onto the screen.
 Need to find out how to do a card flip and adjust CSS afterwards.

+# Day 25 (2/26/2022)

+## Personal Project

+Try to add flip card.

+## Thoughts

+Unable to add flip card as of yet.
+Need to read more documentation.